 … an unpredictable, free-thinking composer … New Yorker

 Thomas Larcher stands out as one of the most imaginative voices in classical music today.
-Born in Innsbruck in 1963, Thomas Larcher grew up in Austrian Tyrol and studied composition and piano in Vienna.
+Born in Innsbruck in 1963, Larcher grew up in Austrian Tyrol and studied composition and piano in Vienna.
 Today he is celebrated internationally as a composer, pianist and programmer.
 His music is inventive and captivating, as he combines contemplative harmonies with extended performance techniques – at once experimental and responsive to tradition.

-Larcher has been Composer in Residence at the Vienna Konzerthaus, the Mozarteum Orchester, Wigmore Hall, and many festivals including Davos, Heimbach, Risör, Mondsee and Bantry.
+He has been Composer in Residence at the Vienna Konzerthaus, the Mozarteum Orchester, Wigmore Hall, and many festivals including Davos, Heimbach, Risör, Mondsee and Bantry.

-What Becomes with Mark Padmore and Tamara Stefanovich was released on harmonia mundi in 2014.
-His recordings have been awarded several international prizes, including the Preis der deutschen Schallplattenkritik, the Choc de la musique, and the Diapason d’Or.
+What Becomes with Mark Padmore and Tamara Stefanovich was released on Harmonia Mundi in 2014.
+His recordings have been awarded several international prizes, including the Preis der deutschen Schallplattenkritik, the Choc de la musique and the Diapason d’Or.

 In recent years Larcher has begun conducting, working with orchestras such as Munich Chamber Orchestra, Mozarteum Orchester, Netherlands Radio Kamerfilharmonie and with soloists including Isabelle Faust and Igor Levit.